harshita2201301024/obsidian/data/Office Work/Smart POA.md

 2. Do we have to change Disable to Revoke??? if no, they both shouldn't have the same color
 3. POA Document in table View Design??
 4. POA Document Signature in table will redirect to notifications??
+5. Why Add New Delegation return on Details Screen??
+6.